pxslip/db-studio/docs/reference/system/fields.md

 The identifier of the field.
 This matches the table column name.

 `type` **string**\
-The Directus data type of the field.
+The d9 data type of the field.
 See [Types](/getting-started/glossary#types) for possible options.

 #### Meta

-Directus metadata, primarily used in the Admin App.
+d9 metadata, primarily used in the Admin App.
 Meta is optional.

 `id` **integer**\
 Primary key of the metadata row in `directus_fields`.